osamanazar47/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups : acript that prints all the groups the current directory is a part of 3-new_owner : a script that changes the owner of the file hello to the user betty 4-empty : a script for creating an empty file called hello
+2-groups : acript that prints all the groups the current directory is a part of 3-new_owner : a script that changes the owner of the file hello to the user betty 4-empty : a script for creating an empty file called hello 5-execute : a script that adds execute permission to the owner of the file hello